snoyberg/snoyman.com/content/reveal/what-makes-haskell-unique-2020.md

 ## The role of purity

-STM retries if a transaction isn't atomic.
-How many Bitcoins will I buy?
+STM retries if another thread modifies variables.
+If I can retry: how many Bitcoins will I buy?

 ```haskell
 atomically $ do